 - Add the fresh mint after you combine the apple coleslaw with the coleslaw dressing.
 Don’t make my mistake.
 I tossed the fresh mint into the dressing, so it didn’t have the bright, bold mint flavor that I was hoping for.

 The dressing on the strawberry-apple coleslaw is strawberry vinaigrette.
 I adapted the strawberry vinaigrette recipe I found on Taste of Home’s website.
-Theirs uses sugar, so to keep this a healthier coleslawdressing, I used raw honey instead.
+Theirs uses sugar, so to keep this a healthier coleslawdressing, I used instead.
 Of course, you can use bottled coleslaw dressing or any variety of vinaigrette if you have one you like.

 After you make this easy apple coleslaw recipe, please take a photo of your creation.